-The practice of sale of 20/25 Litre containers of home heating oil at retail outlets/fuel depots is common practice.

-All suppliers including importers, distributors and retailers must ensure that these containers of home heating oil are classified, labelled and packaged correctly and stored safely.
-This information sheet aims to outline the legislative requirements when placing containers of home heating oil for sale on the market.
+It has been noted that the practice of sale of 20/25 Litre containers of home heating oil at retail outlets/fuel depots is common practice.
+It is important for suppliers, distributors and retailers to ensure that these containers of home heating oil are classified, labelled and packaged correctly.
+This information sheet aims to outline the legislative requirements which must be complied with when undertaking the practice of placing containers of home heating oil for sale on the market as well as recommendations on safe storage.